slszlkl/My-Project/README.md

 # My-Project
-It has not finshed yet.
+It is not finshed yet.